Hong Kong Island

 Tsim Sha Tsui East -- Not surprisingly, this neighborhood is east of Tsim Sha Tsui.
 Built entirely on reclaimed land, the area has become increasingly important, home to a rash of expensive hotels, shopping and restaurant complexes, and science and history museums.
 Its East Tsim Sha Tsui Station, connected to Tsim Sha Tsui MTR Station via underground passageway, provides direct train service to Hung Hom Station and onward to mainland China.

 Jordan & Yau Ma Tei -- If you get on the subway in Tsim Sha Tsui and ride two stations to the north (or walk for about 25 min. straight up Nathan Rd.), you'll reach the Yau Ma Tei district (also spelled "Yaumatei").
 In between Tsim Sha Tsui and Yau Ma Tei is Jordan.
-Like the Western District, Jordan and Yau Ma Tei are very Chinese, with an interesting produce market, jade market, and the fascinating Temple Street Night Market.
+The area has an interesting produce market, jade market, and fascinating Temple Street Night Market.
 Several modestly priced hotels are located here, making this a good alternative to tourist-oriented Tsim Sha Tsui.

 Mong Kok -- On Kowloon Peninsula north of Yau Ma Tei, Mong Kok is a residential and industrial area, home of the Bird Market, the Ladies' Market on Tung Choi Street, and countless shops catering to Chinese.
 Its northern border, Boundary Street, marks the beginning of the New Territories.